 Thus, it is a streamlined capacity planning, which is more intuitive, organizational, and preliminary.

-A firm needs to convert its demands into capacity, labor, materials, orders, and finished goods inventory.
-It needs to balance its assets and plan accordingly.
+A firm must convert its demands into capacity, labor, materials, orders, and finished goods inventory.
+Therefore, it needs to balance its assets and plan accordingly.

-It is a model that targets establishing a computational relationship between production designs, process sheets, consumption of raw materials, time available, labor availability, and so on.
+It is a model that establishes a computational relationship between production designs, process sheets, consumption of raw materials, time available, labor availability, etc.